Conway grinch repeatedly snipping Christmas lights on woman’s home - NewsBreak

 The family hasn’t filed a police report, but they have asked authorities to be extra watchful on patrols by the busy street corner.

 “In the evening hours, that’s when it seems to happen.
-Right around dusk,” Moix said.Argenta Community Theater prepares for ‘White Christmas’ performance, holiday programs
+Right around dusk,” Moix said.Little Rock Fire Department holds annual holiday toy drive and parade

 She and Hoadley don’t wish for the culprit to spend the holidays in jail, but they hope whoever it is caught red-handed, or perhaps red-nosed, and gets just what they deserve.